benzenma123/nighttab-themes/Bug-Report.md

-If theres any error in the JSON file, right the error under this line
+If theres any error in the JSON file, write the error under this line